Dr. Aubry Fine

 Steve's communities have included classroom teaching, workshop facilitation, songwriting and music recoring, video production, writing and publishing, podcasting, pet therapy, local event develoment, family, beach walkers and kayakers, faith based groups, discussion groups, and friends gathering for benchmark celebrations.

 Whether you are new to pet therapy, are a seasoned volunteer, or work at a facility/organization wanting or hosting a therapy animal program, The Therapy Animal Expo has sessions for all!
-You can see the entire schedule for the day above and the session descriptions below.
-Registration is $20.
-Get tickets at this link.

 The State of Animal Assisted Interventions: A New Paradigm Shift for the Future